This Notice of Privacy Practices is available in Spanish and Hmong. To receive a copy, contact the Privacy Officer at (608) 775-6237.

 The following categories describe different ways that we use and disclose health information.
 For each category of uses or disclosures, we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 - For Treatment.
-We may use your health information to provide you with medical treatment or services.
-We may disclose your health information to doctors, nurses, technicians, graduate medical education, nursing and other students, or other hospital or clinic personnel who are involved in taking care of you at Gundersen Health System.
+We may use your health and/or mental health information to provide you with medical treatment or services.
+In accordance with the 2014 Mental Health Care Coordination Bill, we may disclose your health and/or mental health information to doctors, nurses, technicians, graduate medical education, nursing and other students, or other hospital or clinic personnel who are involved in taking care of you at Gundersen Health System.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because he/she may need to inform the Dietitian so that we can arrange for appropriate meals.
-We also may disclose your health information to people outside the hospital or clinic who may be involved in your health care after you leave Gundersen Health System.
+We also may disclose your health and/or mental health information to people outside the hospital or clinic who may be involved in your health care after you leave Gundersen Health System.

 HOW WE MAY USE AND DISCLOSE PROTECTED HEALTH INFORMATION ABOUT YOU WITHOUT YOUR WRITTEN AUTHORIZATION

-- Appointment Reminders.
-We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at Gundersen Health System.
+Appointment Reminders.
+We may use and disclose health and/or mental health information to contact you as a reminder that you have an appointment for treatment or medical care at Gundersen Health System.

 If you wish to opt-out of fundraising, you may contact the Foundation by calling the toll-free telephone number of (800) 362-9567, ext.
 56600 or you may email the Foundation at the following email address: firstname.lastname@example.org.